Skip to main content

 ORCID

-Dr Patsy Chau is currently an Associate Professor in the School of Nursing, The University of Hong Kong.
-She is also an Honorary Research Fellow at the Sau Po Centre on Ageing under the Faculty of Social Sciences of The University of Hong Kong.
+Professor Patsy Chau is currently an Associate Professor in the School of Nursing, The University of Hong Kong.
+She is also an Honorary Research Fellow at the Sau Po Centre on Ageing and The Hong Kong Jockey Club Centre for Suicide Research and Prevention under the Faculty of Social Sciences of The University of Hong Kong.
 She received her BSocSc(Stat) in 2000 and PhD in 2005 from the Department of Statistics and Actuarial Science of The University of Hong Kong.
 Also, she is one of the CADENZA Fellows trained by the CADENZA Leadership Programme which nurtures future academic leaders in gerontology.
 She joined The University of Hong Kong as Research Assistant Professor for the project entitled CADENZA: A Jockey Club Initiative for Seniors in the Faculty of Social Sciences in 2007 and joined the School of Nursing as Assistant Professor in 2012.
-She has published over 60 articles in peer-reviewed journals including Journal of the American Medical Directors Association, Age and Ageing, European Journal of Public Health, and Journal of Epidemiology and Community Health.
+She has published over 170 articles in peer-reviewed journals including Age and Ageing, Journal of the American Medical Directors Association, JMIR Aging, European Journal of Public Health, and Journal of Epidemiology and Community Health.

 More